tldr-pages/tldr/pages/common/bgpgrep.md

 `bgpgrep {{master4.mrt.bz2}} -peer {{2001:db8:dead:cafe:acd::19e}}`

-- Output all routes which have certain AS in their AS path:
+- Output all routes which have certain ASNs in their AS path:

 `bgpgrep {{master6.mrt.bz2}} -aspath '{{64498 64510}}'`